roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Roger didn't think the pompous man would find it as amusing as he did.
 The two women deserved punishing, and Nathanial had let him and Hollie down.
 Sending them away for pony training was going too far.
 He would have to recover them, and somehow placate Nathanial.

   In the meantime, there was something nagging at him, something that needed his attention.
 His slave urgently wanted him.
-Report_Story #3